 Professorial Merit Pay

-The 2022 round of Professorial Merit Pay awards is now closed for applications.
+The 2025 round of Professorial Merit Pay awards will open in December 2024.

 The Professorial Merit Pay scheme is a biennial exercise for all those employed by the University with the title of full professor (except those with clinical contracts) as well as non-clinical statutory professors and readers.